Includes: Tollcross, Bruntsfield, Greenbank, Meadows, and Morningside.

 Your Green Councillor

-Melanie Main is our Green Councillor for the Meadows and Morningside ward and is standing for reelection in May 2017.
+Melanie Main is our Green Councillor for the Meadows and Morningside ward, having been re-elected in May 2017.

 Melanie has lived in and around the area for over 30 years.
 She attended James Gillepsies’ and at Edinburgh University she had her first taste of politics, serving a sabbatical as Hononary Treasurer of EUSA (Edinburgh University Students Association).